Analysis: Shell admits 1.5C climate goal means immediate end to fossil fuel growth

 Michigan’s two largest power utilities, DTE Energy Co. and Consumers Energy Co., have been on board with Whitmer’s climate plan to take the state to net-zero emissions by 2050.
 Both companies have outlined strategies for shedding their coal-fired generating units and ramping up renewables in coming years, but those plans are not yet fully aligned with the legislation.

-“We look forward to working with the Michigan legislature to implement key elements of the governor’s MI Healthy Climate Plan,” DTE Energy Chairman and CEO Jerry […]
+“We look forward to working with the Michigan legislature to implement key elements of the governor’s MI Healthy Climate Plan,” DTE Energy Chairman and CEO […]

 Read the Full Article